shaminchokshi/less-tokens/README.md

 ### The easy way: name your sections

-The most common case is an instruction, some rules, and an output format.
+The most common case in real code is an instruction, some rules, and an output format.
 Just pass them as named arguments.
 The compression flags you pass apply only to the instruction.

 ```python
 from less_tokens import compress_structured